freenas/freenas-docs/userguide/system.rst

 #ifdef freenas
 **For Production Use**

-* **FreeNAS-11-STABLE** (Recommended)

-  After testing, new fixes and features are added to this train.
+* **FreeNAS-11-STABLE: Recommended.** After testing, new fixes and features are added to this train.
 Selecting this train and applying any pending updates is recommended.

+* **FreeNAS-11.2-STABLE: Recommended for Jails/Plugins/VM users.**
+  This train provides the latest updates to the new UI, the new iocage backend for Jails and Plugins, and the latest fixes for VMs.
+Users who rely on these features are encouraged to upgrade to this train and to use the :ref:`Support` to report any issues.

 **For Pre-Production Testing**